-Tier 1 capital, otherwise known as core capital, is the highest quality.
+Tier 1 capital, is the highest quality.
 It is comprised of retained earnings, contributed surplus, membership shares and special shares, excluding Class B, Series 1.
-Tier 1 capital as at December 31, 2021 was \$362,388,000 (2020 - \$348,947,000).

 Tier 2 capital, otherwise known as supplementary capital, contributes to the overall strength of a financial institution as a going concern, but is of a lesser quality than Tier 1 capital relative to both permanence and freedom from charges.
-It is comprised of the Class B, Series 1 special shares and the eligible portion of the stage 1 and stage 2 loan allowances.
-Tier 2 capital as at December 31, 2021 was 3,798,000 (2020 - \$8,129,000).
+It is comprised of the Class B, Series 1 special shares and the eligible portion of the Stage 1 and Stage 2 loan allowances.